 I would suggest your family doctor would be the first person to talk to.

-They can either treat you or refer you on to the people that can help you the most.
+They can either treat you or refer you to specialists that can help you with this debilitating illness.

 I wish you well.